 Our office is your resource for City Council agendas, staff reports and minutes.
 We maintain the legislative history of City Council actions; provide safe keeping and storage of the City's official records and archives; respond to public records requests; and provide retrieval and legislative research for City departments and the public.
 Please let us know if there is anything that we can do to be of assistance to you.
 We can be reached at (619) 258-4100 x114, or email@example.com

-Annette Ortiz, City Clerk
+Annette Fagan Ortiz, City Clerk

-James Jeffries, Secretary
+James Jeffries, Assistant City Clerk

-NEW!
 Passport Application Services!

 We are pleased to announce that the Santee City Clerk's Office is now an official U.S. Passport Acceptance Facility!

 The City of Santee is a Charter City governed by a five-member City Council.
-Santee will hold its first district-based election on November 6, 2018.
+Santee held its first district-based election on November 6, 2018.
 Under the new district-based election system, four (4) Council Members will be elected by district – Council Members will be required to live in the district they represent and will be elected only by the registered voters of that district.
 The Mayor will continue to be directly elected at-large.

 Agendas for the Regular Meetings are issued Friday afternoon for the following Wednesday meeting.
-Regular Meetings are typically held on the second and fourth Wednesday in January through October and on the second Wednesday in November and December.
+Regular Meetings are typically held on the second and fourth Wednesday in January through October and on the second Wednesday in November and December. **Please note, the November 2020 Council Meeting will be moved to November 18 in observance of Veteran's Day.

 Complete Agenda packets (with background staff reports) may be reviewed at these locations: